Skip to main content

 Back to top

-This page is a reference to the framework introduced in:
+This page is a reference to the framework introduced in the 2023 paper below and extended in its 2026 follow-up:

 Søgaard Jørgensen P, Jansen REV, Avila Ortega DI, Wang-Erlandsson L, Donges JF, Österblom H, Olsson P, Nyström M, Lade SJ, Hahn T, Folke C, Peterson GD, Crépin A-S. (2023).
 Evolution of the polycrisis: Anthropocene traps that challenge global sustainability.
 Philosophical Transactions of the Royal Society B, 379(1893): 20220261.
 DOI: 10.1098/rstb.2022.0261.
 Published under CC BY 4.0.

-The figures on this page (the 4-phase diagram, the 3-family loops, and the 14×14 interaction heatmap) are adapted by GLOBAÏA from Figures 1b, 2a, 2b and the Supplementary Tables S1–S4 of that paper.
-The 14 trap entries draw their definitions, current phases, trends and trapping mechanisms from Supplementary Table S1; additional indicators are sourced as cited per chart.
+The figures on this page draw on both papers.
+The 4-phase spider, the 3-family loops, and the 14×14 interaction heatmap are adapted from Figures 1b, 2a, 2b and Supplementary Tables S1–S4 of the 2023 paper.
+The 14 × 23 trap–capacity matrix in section F is rendered directly from Supplementary Table 1 of the 2026 paper.
+The 14 trap entries draw their definitions, current phases, trends and trapping mechanisms from Supplementary Table S1 of the 2023 paper; additional indicators are sourced as cited per chart.

 The poster artwork — The Anthropocene Strait — is original work by GLOBAÏA, designed as a visual companion to the framework.
 The interactive simulation at /anthropocene-traps/interactive/ is its real-time descendant.